Advanced Analytics | Custom Analytics + Software Solutions | Data Visualisation + Reporting Solutions

 Current industry-standard methods call for replacing pipes near estimated end-of-life based on their material alone.
 By using statistically-driven models, additional asset information can be incorporated so that pipes with useful life remaining are less likely to be replaced and rapidly deteriorating pipes are better targeted.

-AssetPulse implements two types of policy: an age-based approach as a baseline, and a data-driven policy based on asset data and prior failure history.
+Streamline implements a range of policy types, the core being: an age-based approach as a baseline, and a data-driven policy based on asset data and prior failure history.
+It also has the ability to incorporate engineering based policies if desired.
 As the user adjusts the policy parameters by the criticality of the pipe assets, the solution dynamically produces forecasts for:

 It also produces the expected cost of pipe failures, produced by analysing hundreds of potential future scenarios.